Chatter Back End

 server$ sudo apt upgrade

-Failure to update your packages could lead to the lab back end not performing correctly and also makes you vulnerable to security hacks.
+Failure to update your packages could lead to your lab not performing at all and also makes you vulnerable to security hacks.

-when you ssh to your server, please run:
+when you ssh to your server, immediately run:

 server$ sync